john-kurkowski/tldextract/README.md

     fallback_to_snapshot=False)
 ```

-The above snippet will fetch from the URL *you* specified, upon first need to download the
-suffix list (i.e. if the cached version doesn't exist).
+If the cached version of public suffix definitions doesn't exist, such as on
+the first run, the above snippet will request the URLs you specified in order,
+and use the first successful response.

-If you want to use input data from your local filesystem, just use the `file://` protocol:
+If you want to use input data from your local filesystem, use the `file://`
+protocol with an absolute path:

 ```python
 extract = tldextract.TLDExtract(